-Georgia Performance Standards, SS8E2, L6-8RH1, L6-8WHST1
+Georgia Standards of Excellence: SS8E2, L6-8RHSS1, L6-8WHST1

 Imagine you were an entrepreneur during the early 1900s.
 What kind of business would you create?
 What kinds of goods or services would you provide?
 What makes your product significant?
 Profit is typically the main incentive for businessmen and women, but when starting a company from scratch you must be mindful of risks as well as rewards.
 What risks do you think are involved in building a new business?
 How would you overcome them?